Quantum limit transport and destruction of the Weyl nodes in TaAs: Results

 where $N_W$ is the number of Weyl points in the Brillouin zone, $v_F$ is the Fermi velocity, $l_B = \sqrt{\left(h/eB\right)}$ is the magnetic length, and $\tau_{inter}\!\left(B\right)$ is the field-dependent inter-nodal scattering time \cite{Nielsen:1983,Spivak:2016}.
 As shown below, the W1 Weyl nodes are most likely gapped in this field range (we use the notation of \citet{Arnold:2016} for W1 and W2, opposite that of \citet{Lv:2015b}).
-We therefore evaluate \autoref{eq:cond} for the eight W2 Weyl nodes, using $v_F$ determined by the quantum oscillations (see S.I.).
-At 27 tesla, where $\sigma_{zz}$ is maximum, we calculate $\tau_{inter} = 6 \mathrm{~ps}$.
-This is approximately 10 times longer than the \textit{intra}-nodal scattering rate that we calculate from the Dingle factor of the quantum oscillations (see S.I.), confirming that the chiral \thh{0} LLs carry current with a reduced scattering time in the QL due to their physical separation and distinct chiralities.
+We therefore evaluate \autoref{eq:cond} for the eight W2 Weyl nodes, using $v_F$ determined by the quantum oscillations (see Methods).
+At 27 tesla, where $\sigma_{\mathrm{zz}}$ is maximum, we calculate $\tau_{inter} = 6 \mathrm{~ps}$.
+This is approximately 10 times longer than the \textit{intra}-nodal scattering time that we calculate from the Dingle factor of the quantum oscillations (see Methods), confirming that the chiral \thh{0} LLs carry current with a reduced scattering rate in the QL due to their physical separation and distinct chiralities.

 As the magnetic field is increased TaAs shows relatively constant resistivity in the QL before 50 tesla (\autoref{fig:rzz}b), requiring that the scattering rate $1/\tau$ increases roughly in proportion to $B$ to cancel the factor of $l_B^2$ in \autoref{eq:cond}.
 Indeed, $1/\tau \propto B$, and the resulting field-independent conductivity, was predicted for the QL of Weyl semimetals assuming short-range impurity scattering, suggesting that this is the dominant scattering mechanism between the Weyl nodes in TaAs \cite{Spivak:2016}.
-As pointed out by \citet{Spivak:2016}, short-range impurity scattering in the ultra-quantum limit of \textit{conventional} semimetals leads to longitudinal magnetoresistance that increases strongly with magnetic field \cite{Argyres:1956,Murzin:2000}.
+As pointed out by \citet{Spivak:2016}, short-range impurity scattering in the quantum limit of \textit{conventional} semimetals leads to longitudinal magnetoresistance that increases strongly with magnetic field \cite{Argyres:1956,Murzin:2000}.
 Thus our observation of relatively constant $\rho_{zz}$ up to 7 times the QL is a unique property of Weyl fermions.